Buying an RDS for PostgreSQL Instance and Connecting to It Using a PostgreSQL Client

-You can connect to your DB instance using a Linux ECS installed with a PostgreSQL client over a private network.
+You can connect to your DB instance using a Linux ECS with a PostgreSQL client installed over a private network.

-You can use the PostgreSQL client psql to connect to your DB instance over a Secure Sockets Layer (SSL) connection.
+You can use the PostgreSQL client to connect to your DB instance over a Secure Sockets Layer (SSL) connection.
 SSL encrypts connections to your DB instance, making in-transit data more secure.

 SSL is enabled by default when you create an RDS for PostgreSQL DB instance and cannot be disabled after the instance is created.